herrera-ignacio/java-handbook/effective-java/46/README.md

 Note that the comparator uses the static factory method `maxBy`, which is statically imported from `BinaryOperator`.
 This method converts a `Comparator<T>` into a `BinaryOperator<T>` that computes the maxium implied by the specified comparator.
 In this case, the comparator is returned by the comparator construction method `comparing`, which takes the key extractor function `Album::sales`.

 This may seem a bit convoluted, but the code reads nicely.
-Loosely speaking, it says, "convert the stream of albums to a map, mapping each artist to the album that has the best album by sales", which maps closely to the problem statement.
+Loosely speaking, it says, "*convert the stream of albums to a map, mapping each artist to the album that has the best album by sales*", which maps closely to the problem statement.

 ---